ythuangyt/friendship-mobility/index.md

 ### Why do I keep bumping into you?

 Do you ever feel that, you see a person at a certain place, say your yoga class, then keep on bumping into him or her at other unrelated places?
 Does that actually have any statistical sense?
+We focus on **local** check-in behaviors in this question, so we only look into the check-ins in one specific country.
+(We take US as our example, since check-in data amount in US are the most.)

 The following plot shows the quantile box plot for cosine similarity and common location similarity between non-friend users who check in at certain places, for quite a few location types.
-We focus on **local** check-in behaviors in this question, so we only look into the check-ins in one specific country.
-(We take US as our example, since check-in data in US are the most.)

 <div class="row">
   <div class="col-sm"></div>